inflation/jpegxl-rs/README.md

 set the include path and lib path with `DEP_JXL_INCLUDE` and `DEP_JXL_LIB` respectively.

 If you don't want to depend on C++ standard library, use `--features without-threads` to disable default threadpool.
-Instead, you can enable `with-rayon` feature to use its threadpool.

 You need to have a working `llvm` environment.